 here the composite operators can be denoted as

 In hadron state, the forward matrix element of EMT takes the form as \cite{ji95}

-Reference \cite{ji95} assume that the state is normalized as $\left< P|P \right>=(E^2/M)(2\pi)^3\delta^3(0)$, where $E$ and $M$ are the energy and mass of the hadron, respectively.
-Using the Lorentz symmetry, both side of Eq. \ref{eq:PTP} can be divided into trace and traceless parts.
+Reference \cite{ji95} assumes that the state is normalized as $\left< P|P \right>=(E^2/M)(2\pi)^3\delta^3(0)$, where $E$ and $M$ are the energy and mass of the hadron, respectively.
+Using the Lorentz symmetry, both sides of Eq. \ref{eq:PTP} can be divided into trace and traceless parts.
 The corresponding individual forward matrix elements can be written as \cite{ji95}

 These four parts of the EMT are determined by the momentum fraction $a(\mu^2)$ and trace anomaly parameter $b(\mu^2)$ \cite{ji95,wr}.
 Based on the above, the breakdown for the Hamiltonian is given as \cite{ji95}